rocket-pool/RPIPs/RPIPs/RPIP-HoustonHotfix.md

 - The `RocketDAOProtocolSettingsAuction` `Lot Duration` guardrail SHALL use blocks instead of seconds
 - When setting the `RocketDAOProtocolSettingsNode` `MinimumPerMinipoolStake` parameter to 0, `RocketNodeStaking` `getNodeETHMatchedLimit` SHALL NOT revert due to division by 0
-- Some other minor fixes to parameter names to make them consistent and remove typos
+- Non-functional fixes to improve parameter names to and remove typos MAY be included

 ### Protocol Quorum Guardrail